radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 <h3>MySQL</h3>

-If you're planning on using the `mysql2` gem for your application then you'll want to install the `libmysqlclient16-dev` package before you do that.
+If you're planning on using the `mysql2` gem for your application then you'll want to install the `libmysqlclient-dev` package before you do that.
 Without it, you'll get an error when the gem tries to compile its native extensions:

     Building native extensions.
 This could take a while...
     ERROR:  Error installing mysql2: